 When new to hen keeping, the array of hen feeders available can be bewildering; your final selection will be down to budget and personal taste.
 Feeding hens isn’t just throwing some corn outside the coop, no matter what the old movies show!

 An average size adult hen will need 100-120 grams of feed every day and you can feed a rationed amount every day, or choose a feeder than is large enough to last several days.
 Ideally choose a chicken feeder with a capacity of at least a 2.5kg capacity which will prevent it being knocked over as the hens run around.
 Smaller feeders are more suited to chicks.
-If you intend to leave your feeder in an exposed run choose one with a cover to protect the feed from rain and discourage wild birds stealing the feed, the 2.5kg Outdoor feeder is a cost effective option.
+If you intend to leave your feeder in an exposed run choose one with a cover to protect the feed from rain and discourage wild birds stealing the feed.

 If the feeder will be used outside then choose one of our water proof chicken feeders with a rainshield.
 Our treadle chicken feeders help prevent waste caused by wild birds and vermin.